Filochet/secbench/doc/tutorials/pattern_matching_alignment.md

 ## Alignment

-Alignement of traces simply consists in finding the pattern location in each trace and shifting the traces accordingly.
+Traces alignement simply consists of finding the pattern location in each trace and shifting them accordingly.

 This section shows a basic example.

-We first generate more traces using the same technique as in previous section.
+We first generate more traces using the same technique as in the previous section.

 ```{code-cell} ipython3
 samples = 5000